 Systematicity is a characteristic feature of intelligent behavior.
 The source of this systematicity is the manner in which the organism engages with its environment.
 When an organism acts, it will do so for metabolically relevant reasons.
 We assume that if a given organism has the ability to acquire a metabolically relevant piece of information from its environment, it will thereby acquire a variety of systematically related patterns.
-On our view, even at the lowest levels, metabolically relevant patterns have systematic features.
+On our view, even at the lowest-levels, metabolically relevant patterns have systematic features.
 These systematic features of behavior are integral to the agent's capacity to respond selectively to a changing environment.
-Systematically organized patterns in behavior and the environment are precisely what support the agent's capacity to freely and reversibly navigate its local environment.
-Getting clear on what we mean by "metabolically relevant" information, and why a Gibsonian perspective is helpful here, is the central task of this section of the chapter.
+Systematically organized patterns in behavior and the environment are precisely what supports the agent's capacity to freely and reversibly navigate its local environment.
+Getting clear on what we mean by "metabolically relevant" information and why a Gibsonian perspective is helpful here, is the central task of this section of the chapter.

-To meet the charge of anthropomorphism, our account of systematicity in minimally cognitive systems must demonstrate that it does not rely on some prior cognitively penetrated system of relations.
+In order to meet the charge of anthropomorphism, our account of systematicity in minimally cognitive systems must demonstrate that it does not rely on some prior cognitively-penetrated system of relations.
 On our view, the emergence of higher-level cognition depends on systematic features in behavior and the environment.
-(See Symons 2001.)
-We contend that inquiry into the mechanisms that underlie the minimally cognitive capacities that are necessary for navigating environments containing metabolically relevant information will provide an account of how systematicity first appears over the course of natural history.
+(See Symons 2001) We contend that inquiry into the mechanisms that underlie the minimally cognitive capacities that are necessary for navigating environments containing metabolically relevant information will provide an account of how systematicity first appears over the course of natural history.

 Following Fodor, philosophers have been very suspicious of claims like ours.
 During the 1980s, Fodor and Pylyshyn criticized Gibson's account of perception before moving on to criticize connectionist cognitive architectures later in the decade.
-Their 1981 paper "How Direct Is Visual Perception?
-Some Reflections on Gibson's 'Ecological Approach'" argued that the only way for ecological theories of perception to account for vision is by allowing for cognitive penetrability in the form of inferential processing.
-Their classic 1988 paper "Connectionism and Cognitive Architecture: A Critical Analysis" argued that the only way for connectionist theory to account for the systematicity of thought is by committing itself to a classical combinatorial structure.
+Their classic 1988 paper "Connectionism and cognitive architecture: a critical analysis" argued that the only way for connectionist theory to account for the systematicity of thought is by committing itself to a classical combinatorial structure.
+Their 1981 paper "How direct is visual perception: some reflections on Gibson's 'ecological approach'" argued that the only way for ecological theories of perception to account for vision is by allowing for cognitive penetrability in the form of inferential processing.